Preparing to register as a financial service provider

 When you register as a financial service provider, you must declare the services you’ll be offering.
 Once registered, you’ll need to keep this information up to date.

-Services that require a financial service provider to be registered are listed in Section 5 of the Financial Service Providers (Registration and Dispute Resolution) Act 2008.
+The full list of financial services is contained in Section 5 of the Financial Service Providers (Registration and Dispute Resolution) Act 2008.

 Financial Markets Authority (FMA) licensing